skrey/yellow-extensions/features/gallery/README.md

     picture.jpg: This is an example image
     photo-2387365-fika-time.jpg: Fika is an important part of life in Sweden.
 Photo: Taylor Franz photo-2391666-start-painting.jpg: Watercolors, brushes and paper.
 Photo: Tim Arterbury

+## Settings

+The following settings can be configured in your text settings.

+`GalleryStyle` = gallery style, e.g. `photoswipe`, `simple`

+## Installation

+[Download extension](https://github.com/datenstrom/yellow-extensions/raw/master/zip/gallery.zip) and copy zip file into your `system/extensions` folder.
+Right click if you use Safari.

+This extension uses [PhotoSwipe v4.1.2](https://github.com/dimsemenov/photoswipe) by Dmitry Semenov.

 ## Developer